 5.2.1 Theory and practice

-Taking measurements using instrument systems depends on physical principles (for example, the thermal expansion of mercury) to sense the atmospheric variables and transduce them into a standardized form that is convenient for the user, for example, a recorded trace on a chart or an electrical signal to input into an automatic weather station.
+Taking measurements using instrument systems depends on physical principles (for example, the change in resistance) to sense the atmospheric variables and transduce them into a standardized form that is convenient for the user, for example, an electrical signal to input into an automatic weather station.
 The theoretical basis for understanding the measurement process must also take into account the coupling of the instrument to the quantity being measured (the representation or “exposure”) as well as the instrumental and observational errors with which every measurement is fraught.
 The basic measurement data is then often further processed and coded in more or less complex ways, thus requiring further theoretical understanding, for example, the reduction of atmospheric pressure to mean sea level and upper-air messages derived from a radiosonde flight.

 Taking the measurement also depends on practical knowledge and skill in terms of how to install and set up the instrument to take a standardized measurement, how to operate it safely and accurately, and how to carry out any subsequent calculations or coding processes with minimal error.